What is GDPR? And What Effect It Has On Email Senders?

 5 steps to be GDPR ready

-- Thoroughly check your list if you have subscribers from EU.
+- Thoroughly check your list to determine if you have subscribers from EU.

-- Get a re-consent from them before May so that you are GDPR ready.
+- Get a re-consent from them so that you are GDPR compliant.
 Remove users who do not give consent.

 - Implement these measures for all new users getting into system going forward.